hectoryee/hectoryee.github.io/_posts/2019-04-12-tensorflow-with-gpu-installation.md

 ---
-title: Install Tensorflow with GPU
+title: Tensorflow with GPU Installation
 excerpt: Install CUDA 10.0 and cuDNN 7.0 for TensorFlow/PyTorch (GPU) on Ubuntu 18.04.
 published: true
 date: 2019-04-12